IgniteUI/help-topics/topics/02_Controls/igSplitter/00_igSplitter_Overview.md

 ## <a id="touch-suport"></a>Touch Support

 For touch-enabled devices, special classes are added to the splitter and touch events are handled.
 On touch-enabled devices, the splitter bar a bit wider (16 pixels of width) than it is on standard devices (6 pixels) to allow for easier user interaction with the splitter bar in the touch environment.
-For details, refer to [Touch Support for Ignite UI](Touch-Support-for-NetAdvantage-for-jQuery-Controls.html).
+For details, refer to [Touch Support for %%ProductName%%](Touch-Support-for-NetAdvantage-for-jQuery-Controls.html).